Composable Verification in the Circuit-Model via Magic-Blindness: Verification via Magic-Blindness

+\paragraph{Evaluating the distinguishing advantage.} The distinguishing advantage is the maximum probability that the Distinguisher discriminates the correct scenario by observing the transcripts $\rho_{out, ideal}$ and $\rho_{out, real}$, with a maximization taken over the choice of cheating strategies.
+This can thus be captured by the trace distance between the two transcripts, maximized over all the possible Pauli deviations\footnote{The maximization is only over the Server choice of deviation because the working register has no impact on the output state, see the above comment.
+Otherwise, it would have been a maximization over the deviation and the content of the working register.}.
+It is indeed equivalent to the concept of the diamond norm.
+Hence, we can write the distinguishing advantage $p_d$ as

+where eq.~\ref{verif:proof:triangle ineq.} follows from the triangle inequality, and eq.~\ref{verif:proof:final p_d} follows from the definition of $p_\E^{(\perm)}$ and $q_\E^{(\perm)}$.
 We can re-write the above expression as $p_d = \max_\E \Pr[Y < w \wedge Z > d/2]$, where $Y$ is the random variable counting the number of triggered test rounds and $Z$ counts the number of computation rounds whose decision bit is incorrect, under a fixed deviation $\E$ and a uniformly random permutation $\perm$.
-Using Lemma~\ref{lemma:security error} proved in Section \ref{section: verification proofs}, this is negligible in $s$ and $d$, thus proving the exponential security of the protocol. \end{proof}
+Using Lemma~\ref{lemma:security error} proved in Section~\ref{section: verification proofs}, this is negligible in $s$ and $d$ as long as $\tfrac w s< \tfrac\alpha k$, where $\alpha = (1-2\bqp)/(2-2\bqp)$ and $k=|\mathcal Q|=1+t$.
+This proves the exponential security of the protocol. \end{proof}

-\begin{restatable}[Negligible security error]{lemma}{securityerror} Let $d, s, w$ be the number of computation rounds, number of test rounds, and number of tolerated test rounds failures.
-Then, for any Pauli deviation chosen by the Server, the probability that the deviation triggers less than $w$ rounds and affects more than $d/2$ computation rounds is negligible in $d, s$. \end{restatable}
+\begin{restatable}[Negligible security error]{lemma}{securityerror} Let $C$ be a computation with $\BQP$ error $\bqp$, and $\alpha=(1-2\bqp)/(2-2\bqp)$.
+Let $\mathcal Q$ be a set of traps that detects any harmful deviation, and let $k=|\mathcal Q|$.
+Then, using the notations of Protocol~\ref{protocol:verification}, as long as $\tfrac w s< \tfrac\alpha k$, for any Pauli deviation chosen by the Server the probability that the deviation triggers less than $w$ rounds and affects more than $d/2$ computation rounds is negligible in $d, s$. \end{restatable}